Scott Clair called to the Bar in 2022 as a Lord Hope Scholar.

 He completed his LLB and Diploma in Professional Legal Practice at the University of Edinburgh, where he was President of the University of Edinburgh Mooting Society.

-He has, also, developed a broad experience of judicial review and statutory appeals in public and administrative law matters.
-He has particular experience of public procurement disputes and professional discipline matters.
+He also has substantial experience of judicial review and statutory appeals in the field of public and administrative law, particularly public procurement disputes and professional discipline matters.
 As well as appearing in Court, he has appeared in a wide variety of tribunals, committees, and disciplinary hearings.

-Prior to calling to the Bar, Tim was a solicitor at a large commercial law firm.
 He graduated with a first class honours from the University of Strathclyde.
-He has, also, maintained links with academia through tutoring Business Entities and Constitutional Law at both the University of Edinburgh and Napier University, and as an external examiner at Robert Gordon University.
-In addition, Tim is a contributing editor for the Companies Law (reissue) volume of The Laws of Scotland: Stair Memorial Encyclopaedia, and is the Deputy Editor of Session Cases.
+Throughout his career, he has maintained links with academia through tutoring Business Entities and Constitutional Law at both the University of Edinburgh and Napier University, and as an external examiner at Robert Gordon University.
+He is the contributing editor for the Companies Law (reissue) volume of The Laws of Scotland: Stair Memorial Encyclopaedia, and is the Deputy Editor of Session Cases.